jaysalw/fetchdotfiles/readme.md

 ## License

-Do whatever you want with it lol
+Do whatever you want with it lol (planning on using an open source license!!)